fortran-lang/fpm-metadata/CONTRIBUTING.md

-# Contributing to pyfpm
+# Contributing to fpm-metadata

-First off, thank you for considering contributing to pyfpm.
+First off, thank you for considering contributing to fpm-metadata.
 Please take a moment to review this guidelines to make the contribution process simple and effective for all involved.